Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 ## Repo

-Calculation of margin for single-ISIN (special) Repo was introduced October 2021, both for GUI and API
+Calculation of margin for single-ISIN (special) Repo was introduced October 2021, both for GUI and API.

 ### How to submit Repo portfolio in GUI?